getodk/docs/docs/form-question-types.rst

 To collect a geotrace, first select the location-recording mode by tapping the "add point" button in the upper right side of the screen.
 The selected mode will be displayed in the gray bar at the bottom of the screen.
 While point collection is ongoing, the "add marker" button changes to a "pause" button.
 The "back arrow" button can be used to remove the last-entered point either when actively collecting points or when paused.
 Any point can be manually moved at any time by tapping on it and dragging it.
 The mode can only be changed if an existing line is first cleared by tapping the "trash" button.
 Recording must be paused to clear the existing line.

 .. tip::
   Points that were entered by tapping or adjusted by dragging will always have an accuracy radius of 0.
-Points that were read from the device location will never have an accuracy radius of 0.
+Points that were read from the device location will never have an accuracy radius of 0 unless they come from a :ref:`mock provider <mock-location>`.

+  To prevent intersecting segments, use the :func:`intersects` function.

 Once the trace has been saved, the coordinates of its points will be displayed on the question screen.
 The trace can be opened for manual editing by tapping to add more points, moving existing points or deleting the last-added point.
 After a trace has been saved once, it cannot be added to in manual or automatic location recording modes.